spanner/radiant-reader_group-extension/README.markdown

 * groups can be marked subscribable, which puts a checkbox to subscribe or unsubscribe on the readers' registration and preference forms.
 Migration required.
 * messages can each have a different layout
-* group-mailer moved into Reader as general purpose reader-mailer, now using radiant layouts for styled group mailouts
-* group access control consolidated in `is_grouped` function to simplify maintenance of other extensions
-* invitations factored out, made reasonably restful

 ## Status